IdanAsulin/Safe-Walk-backend/AWS Lambda Function/README.md

 ## Gait calculations utils for internal use

-This fo;der contains a script to calculate the normal gait model.
-In addition you will find a JSON file contains samples of gait cycle (only vertical axis)
+This folder contains a script to calculate the normal gait model.
+In addition you will find a JSON file contains samples of gait cycle used to calculate the normal model (only vertical (X) axis)